 One of my favorite things to do with my child is make “bucket-lists” for the seasons.
 We typically do one for the summer time and one for the holidays.
 The “bucket-list” idea has been a tradition of ours each year, which encompasses many OTHER traditions that we have continuously looked forward to each year.
-Here are some of our favorite holiday traditions:
+Here are 15 Holiday Traditions to Start With Your Family:

 1. Elf on the Shelf

 My daughter’s all time favorite (and my absolute least favorite) is our Elf on the Shelf, Ella.
 The endless nights of making sure to remember to move the dang elf haunts me throughout the holiday season; however, the look on her face when she discovers Ella doing some silly is priceless.
 A Christian alternative to Elf on the Shelf is Shepard’s Treasure It’s ultimately the same concept, except it’s a Shepard instead of an elf.
 I think it’s a great way to keep Christ at the center.

 2. Matching Pajamas

 Having matching pajamas for Christmas Eve is a must.
 How fun is it to wake up Christmas morning and take all the cute pictures in family matching pjs?
 Target, Etsy, Amazon, and many other websites like these listed in this matching jammies post for the whole family.

 Cookie decorating is a tradition that started with my group of friends.
 Over the years, it sort of got out of hand when we began to make cookies that were slightly inappropriate for the young ones, but we had a blast doing it and made some really great memories.
 Grab a pack of sugar cookie mix, icing, sprinkles, and any other edible decor you can find and go at it!
 The kids love it.
 Check out how these tips for the best holiday cookies!